unyt-org/uix/docs/manual/Getting Started - React Devs.md

 # Gettings Started - coming from React

 Welcome to UIX!
-If you have used React before, this article is for you.
+If you have used [React](https://react.dev/) before, this article is for you.

 UIX has many concepts similar to React, but is based on a different approach.
 With this article, we will try to make it is for you to transition from React to UIX.
-This article is roughly based on the [React quick start guide](https://react.dev/learn).
+This article roughly follows the [React quick start guide](https://react.dev/learn).

 ## The fundamental difference between React and UIX

 While React and UIX components might look very similar on first glance, the underlying approach is fundamentally different:

-While the function of a React functional component is run again for each state change, UIX functions are only every run one time.
+While the function of a React functional component is executed again on each state change, UIX functions are only every run one time.
 To get dynamic updates for state changes, UIX relies on fine-grained reactivity instead: State changes are passed through the data itself.

-With this model, UIX still uses functional concepts, but gets rid of the often weird and non-javascript-like behaviour of `useState`, `useEffect`, etc.
+With this model, UIX still uses functional concepts, but gets rid of the often weird and "non-JavaScript-like" behaviour of `useState`, `useEffect`, etc.
 This also means that UIX does not need a virtual DOM, but works directly with the *actual* DOM instead.